OCD and Anxiety

 Whatever your situation, we’re here to guide you or your child through the ups and downs of your challenging journey with proven effective approaches led by experts in psychiatry, addiction medicine and mental health.
 Through Addiction Services at Rogers Behavioral Health, we offer two levels of specialized outpatient care:

-• Partial hospital programs for dual diagnosis (6 hours a day/4 to 5 days a week, 4 to 6 weeks)
+• Partial hospital programs for dual diagnosis (6 to 7 hours a day/4 to 5 days a week, 4 to 6 weeks)

 • Intensive outpatient programs for addiction and dual diagnosis (3 hours a day, 5 days a week, 6 to 8 weeks)

 You’ll receive intensive, daily therapy sessions at Rogers during the day or evening; depending on program length, you can remain connected to home, work or school.
 Programming includes general addiction treatment, a program for young adult men, medication-assisted options and dual diagnosis treatment.

 Your team will use the 12-Step program along with other evidence-based interventions as a framework.
 Depending on program, components of your or your child's treatment may include:

 Education series for families, computer-based programming and experiential therapy may be part of your treatment plan in addition to individual, group and family therapy.
 You will gain insight into your behaviors and feelings, letting you set realistic goals and develop new skills for success.